 Luther who is trained in the Alternative Dispute Resolution served as Chair of the Toronto School Administrators Association (TSAA).
 The TSAA is the local professional organization that negotiates Terms and Conditions of Employment for Principals and Vice-Principals in support of the production of equitable schooling outcomes for students within the TDSB.

 Luther’s academic and professional work has consistently focused on educational leadership to produce equitable schooling outcomes for minoritized students.
-He earned a B.Sc. in Industrial Education, from the University of Wisconsin, an M.Ed., and is a PhD candidate at OISE, University of Toronto.
-His doctoral work is focused on changing schooling production systems and structures in order to produce equitable schooling outcome for Black students.
+He earned his PhD and M.Ed from OISE, University of Toronto. and his B.Sc. from the University of Wisconsin.
+His doctoral work is focused on changing schooling production systems and structures to produce equitable schooling outcome for Black students.